Boylair/F-Bumper/README.md

 ### 3. Open The start.bat File:

 ```
-You dont need to install any modules opening this will install them for you.
+You dont need to install any packages opening this will install them for you.
 ```
 ## Configuration